benc347/BCB54X_Unix_Assignment/README.md

   Ran the script, generating the files required for the assignment.
 Running a script on all four source files (asc_joined_maize/teosinte.txt and des_joined_maize/teosinte.txt) created two files of the unknown data (? or -) and two files of the multiple data for both the ascending and descending source files.

+  While looking over files, realized that "unknown" in des_joined_maize.txt had been replaced by a "?" rather than a "-" like it should have been (ignore the commit message, it has it written the other way around).
+Also removed unnecessary files.